Nidhi786sharma/Covid-19-Spread-Tracker/README.md

 where Your_Username is your GitHub username.
 Here you're copying the contents of the Covid-19-Spread-Tracker repository on GitHub to your computer.

+You can view the full code with graph https://github.com/Nidhi786sharma/Covid-19-Spread-Tracker